A 3-Day Clinic For Skiers Who Prefer Groomed Runs

 No. Sometimes after grooming a run, it will snow overnight and leave a few inches on top of the groomed run.
 Or, it might be snowing during the clinic.
 Have you ever been lucky enough to ski a groomed run with a couple inches of impossibly light ‘freshies’ on it?
 It is a memorable experience and if the snow gods offer it, we will find it!
 The clinic will not be seeking out powder runs, i.e., ungroomed or off-piste runs.

-Are lift tickets included in the price of the 3-day private lesson?
+Lift tickets are not included in the price of the clinic.